Leaderboard

 9 points

-I'm waiting for my gravel driveway to freeze so I can get my sleds out of my shop.
+18. I'm waiting for my gravel driveway to freeze so I can get my sleds out of my shop.
 Hopefully that's Tuesday morning by the looks of the forecast.
 I was invited to Mont Valin for this weekend but passed.
 My heads in a different place now and I still have about 80% of my winter projects to get to yet.
-I got to 2 weeks before the wife gets home to inspect.8 points
+I got to 2 weeks before the wife gets home to inspect.

 8 points